erzawansyah/sediksi-dao/README.md

 - **Community Governance**: Implementing a token-based governance system where users vote on key decisions, such as content curation and platform development.
 - **Incentivized Contribution**: Contributors earn tokens based on their participation, replacing the current cash reward system with a tokenized model that aligns with cooperative values.

+### The Meaning of "Sediksi" ✨

+The name "Sediksi" is derived from the Indonesian language, combining "Se-" (a prefix meaning "one") and "Diksi" (meaning "word" or "expression").
+Together, "Sediksi" symbolizes the power of a single word or voice.
+The platform embodies this by amplifying alternative perspectives and giving space to voices that might otherwise go unheard.
+SediksiDAO builds on this vision by decentralizing the platform, ensuring that every community member’s voice is equally valued in shaping the content and governance of the platform.

 ## Project Structure

 The repository is organized into several directories, each with a specific purpose and documentation.
 Below is an overview of the directory structure: